abhishek-kakkar/BeagleLogic/README.md

 **The default BeagleBone kernel v3.8.13-bone60 and above ship with BeagleLogic support.
 You can verify it using the command** ```modinfo beaglelogic```
 * beaglelogic-server: Node.JS backend and static file server for the web interface
+* cape: The cape design files (KiCAD schematic and PCB file only.
+Production Gerbers are available separately.)
 * webapp: A minimal web client for BeagleLogic.
 Uses sigrok-cli internally for data acquisition
 * testapp: A simple test application that shows how to use the userspace API of BeagleLogic